opendocsg/slw-judgments-backfill/2013_SGHC_127/report.md

 _Contract_ – _Frustration_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 82 of 2013 was allowed by the Court of Appeal on 30 May 2014.
-See [2014] SGCA 35.]
+See <span class="citation">[2014] SGCA 35</span>.]

 5 July 2013 Judgment reserved.